chatwind/chatwind.js/README.md

 ```js
 const chatwind = require("chatwind.js");
 ```
 Now you can use any of the functions below!
+All of the function return a Promise (just an FYI).

 ---

-### Checking a user
+### Getting a user's information
 ```js
 chatwind.user("USERNAME").then(result => console.log(result));
 ```